WebSharksLLC/iptv-premium-releases/README.md

-# iptv-pro-releases
+# IPTV PRO
-IPTV Premium application releases
+IPTV POR application releases
+This application provides to watch TV channels from all the World